Zeerak113/Ore-predictor/Read_me.txt

 This project was born from a desire to move beyond "Tutorial Hell" and apply Machine Learning to my professional field: Geoscience.
 Using a global dataset of mineral occurrences, I built a Random Forest model to predict three specific ores(copper, gold, iron) based on geographic coordinates.

 ## Hurdles
-As a Geoscientist learning ML, the challenge wasn't just the math—it was the engineering.
+As a Geoscientist learning ML, the challenge wasn't just the math but the engineering.
 This project documents my transition from cloud-based research (Google Colab) to a functional, local Python environment (VS Code).